Listen to the podcast

 Real Need: Thirst – A person dying of thirst will do almost anything to get a splattering of water to quench his thirst.
 The need for water controls him.
 He feels insecure (fearful) and rightly so because he will eventually die without water.

-Eric does not really need respect, total control of his wife, or a comfort as I outlined above.
+Biff does not really need respect, total control of his wife, or comfort as I outlined above.
 He will have to decide if he is going to love God and his wife more than his cravings (Matthew 22:36-40).

 In the case of the child, anger is a common manipulative tactic to get his way.
 We all have done this.
 Here is the irony: Though he is trying to control his mother, he is really under her control.
 She is the supplier of the craving child and if she withholds what he demands, he’s under her power.